divyansh-2005/chat_app/README.md

-Certainly!
-Here’s an updated README that includes a reference to the Socket.IO documentation:

----

 # Chat App

 A real-time chat application built with Node.js, Express, Socket.IO, and SQLite.
 This app demonstrates how to handle chat messages, user nicknames, and typing notifications, with support for clustering to improve performance.